Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch04-CSS/3text/README.md

     header {text-align:center}
     ```

-1. Remove the link styling
+1. Remove the bullets from the nav links
     ```